 Both the process and the constitutional document produced by Naʻi Aupuni fail to meet the requirements of self-determination.
 The question of who is entitled to the right to self-determination should not be determined by the colonial government.
 In the case of Hawaiʻi, all people who lost the continuing right to exercise self-determination following the aggression of the United States, depriving them of their right to determine their futures, should continue to possess that right.
-The US government’s re-defining of Hawaiian nationals as only those with Native Hawaiian blood is not consonant with Hawaiian law, Hawaiian history, the U.N.
-Charter respecting non-self-governing territories or the general laws of nations.
+The US government’s redefining of Hawaiian nationals as only those with Native Hawaiian blood is not consonant with Hawaiian law, Hawaiian history, the UN Charter respecting non-self-governing territories, or the general laws of nations.
 Those who identified as Hawaiian nationals prior to the US government’s aggression in 1893 were of many different racial ancestries.
 To follow that aggressive government’s redefinition of the nationals of the nation they attacked is tantamount to foolishness.

 Hawaiʻi was placed on the list of non-self-governing territories in 1946 (UN General Assembly, 1946).
-Self-determination in the context of non-self governing territories should afford a people three options, independence, free association, or integration.
-The present document produced by Naʻi Aupuni, styling itself a “constitution” fails to clearly set out a path for any of these options.
+Self-determination, in the context of non-self-governing territories, should afford a people three options: independence, free association, or integration.
+The present document produced by Naʻi Aupuni, styling itself a “constitution,” fails to clearly set out a path for any of these options.
 Instead, it attempts to put these options under a single document.
 This constitution was supposed to go through a process of ratification, but it is unclear what is to be ratified.
 The document merely adds to the confusion.

 As we watch the events occurring at the United Nations regarding the Indigenous Peoples’ Forum and the application of the Declaration of Rights of Indigenous Peoples, we are seeing member states of the U.N. attempting to transition the right of self-determination for indigenous peoples to the domestic jurisdictions of the states, thereby avoiding the scrutiny of the international community.
 The U.S. has followed this tact from the early meetings of the U.N.
 Working Group on Indigenous Populations meetings in Geneva Switzerland as well as the Indigenous People’s Forum at the U.N. office in New York.
 Considerations of indigenous peoples’ rights across the world are multifaceted, and there may indeed be cases where it may be appropriate for states to treat these rights as internal or domestic matters.